Alita: Battle Angel: Plot

-In the year 2563, 300 years after Earth was devastated in a catastrophic war against the United Republic of Mars (URM), scientist Dr. Dyson Ido scavenges a disembodied female cyborg with an intact human brain in the Iron City scrapyard.
+In the year 2563, 300 years after Earth was devastated in a catastrophic war against the United Republic of Mars (URM), scientist Dr. Dyson Ido salvages a disembodied female cyborg with an intact human brain in the Iron City scrapyard.
 He unites it with a new cyborg body and names her "Alita" after his late daughter.
 Alita wakes with no memory and befriends Hugo, who dreams of moving to the wealthy sky city Zalem.
 She also meets Dr. Chiren, Ido's ex-wife.
 Hugo introduces Alita to Motorball, a Rollerball-like sport played by cyborg gladiators.
 Hugo secretly robs cyborgs of their parts for Vector, owner of the Motorball tournament and de facto ruler of the Factory, Iron City's governing authority.

 One night, Alita follows Ido.
 They are ambushed by killer cyborgs led by Grewishka.
-Ido is injured and Alita instinctively fights using "Panzer-Kunst," a lost combat art for machine bodies.
+Ido is injured and Alita instinctively fights using "Panzer-Kunst", a lost combat art for machine bodies.
 She kills two cyborgs and damages Grewishka who retreats.
-Ido reveals that he is a Hunter-Warrior, a bounty hunter hired by the Factory.
+Ido reveals that he is a Hunter-Warrior, a bounty-hunter hired by the Factory.
 Grewishka seeks help from Dr. Chiren, who is working for Vector.
 Alita believes fighting will help her rediscover her past but Ido discourages her from becoming a Hunter-Warrior.
-Alita finds an advanced cyborg body of a Berserker — shock troops of the enemy URM, of which Alita realizes she was a member.
+Alita finds an advanced cyborg body of a Berserker, shock troops of the enemy URM, of which Alita realizes she was a member.
 Ido refuses to install Alita in it, which upsets her.

 Alita registers as a Hunter-Warrior.
 At the Kansas Bar, she and Hugo attempt to recruit other Hunter-Warriors to help take down Grewishka.
 Hunter-Warrior Zapan provokes Alita and she beats him in a fight, triggering a bar brawl until Ido arrives.
 An upgraded Grewishka appears and challenges Alita to a duel, having been sent by Zalem's overlord, Nova, to destroy her.
 Alita's body is damaged by Grewishka before Ido, Hugo, and Hunter-Warrior dogmaster McTeague force Grewishka to retreat.
 Ido apologizes and transplants Alita into the Berserker body.